heyoeyo/muggled_sam/muggled_sam/demo_helpers/README.md

 Contains the code used to generate the UI interface used across most of the scripts, which contains buttons for selecting different prompt types (e.g. hover vs. box vs foreground points) as well previewing mask results.

+#### text_input.py

+This script contians helpers for dealing with terminal-based text input from users.
+Though it overlaps somewhat with some of the loading.py functionality, it's more meant for input that isn't related to loading.

 #### video_data_storage.py

 Contains helper objects that are used exclusively with SAMv2 to help with storing and re-using the 'memory' results needed for video segmentation.

 #### video_frame_select_ui.py